iSpy Software User Guide

 Can’t connect?: In rare instances a connection may fail due to content filtering on a VPN connection.
 You’ll need to add exceptions in your content filtering software for *.ispyconnect.com and *.azurewebsites.net

 Why use the website?: Agent uses webrtc for media connections which gets around most firewalls and port forwarding issues.
-On your your web browser can connect directly to Agent but for remote access web browsers can require SSL connections, STUN, TURN and relay servers for connection establishment which we provide via ispyconnect.com
+On your local network your web browser can connect directly to Agent but for remote access web browsers can require SSL connections, STUN, TURN and relay servers for connection establishment which we provide via ispyconnect.com

 Port Forwarding Access